Orsted joins auction for German solar firm ib vogt - sources

 FRANKFURT, Nov 3 (Reuters) - Denmark's Orsted ORSTED.CO, the world's largest offshore wind farm operator, has joined the race to buy German solar project firm ib vogt, two people familiar with the matter said, in a sign that competition for renewable assets is heating up.

-Deutsche Bank-owned DBKGn.DE wealth manager DWS DWSG.DE and Canada's Northland Power NPI.TO are also still trying to buy the firm, which is led by former Q-Cells CEO Anton Milner, the people said.
+Deutsche Bank-owned DBKGn.DE wealth manager DWS DWSG.DE and Canada's Northland Power NPI.TO are also still trying to buy ib vogt, which is led by former Q-Cells CEO Anton Milner, the people said.

+Based on estimated 2020 core earnings, a deal could value ib vogt - which has a photovoltaic pipeline of more than 16 gigawatts (GW) - at about 360 million euros ($419 million), one of the people said.

+Orsted, ib vogt and DWS declined to comment.
+Northland Power did not respond to requests for comment.

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647; Reuters Messaging: https://twitter.com/reuters_csteitz))